wethod/learning-center-staging/content/reports/index.md

 The grey dots shows you the forecast of the various past budget versions.

-On right of the graph you have:
+On the right of the graph you have:

 1. **Baseline**: the first budget's hours amount;